 Introduction

-We are excited to return to Italy in the summer of 2024, and we welcome you to join us!
+We are excited to return to Italy in the summer of 2025, and we welcome you to join us!
 If you have any questions, contact us at [email protected].
-We continue to accept applications.
+Now accepting applications!

 Submit applications early for opera roles.